How to Get an Accurate Plumbing Estimate: What to Expect and Compare

 Don't Skip the Permits Line

 If a plumber's estimate contains no mention of permits, that's a serious red flag.
 Unpermitted plumbing work can result in fines, failed home inspections, and even voided homeowner's insurance.
-Learn more about when plumbing permits are required before signing anything.
+Water heater replacements, whole-house repiping, and sewer line work almost always require permits, so make sure any estimate spells them out clearly.

 Project Timeline